f5devcentral/f5-rseries-training/docs/rseries_security.rst

 Downloading Audit Logs via CLI
 ------------------------------

 Audit logs can be sent to a remote server as outlined above, but they can also be downloaded from the system if needed.
 Before transferring a file using the CLI, use the **file list** command to see the contents of the directory and ensure the file is there.
-There are two audit.log locations: **log/system/audit.log** where most of the audit.log events are logged, and **log/host/audit/audit.log** where some lower level events are logged.
+There are two audit.log locations: **log/system/audit.log** where most of the audit.log events are logged, and **log/host/audit/audit.log** where some lower-level events are logged.

 The path below is the main audit.log.